 The executive lounge here is good, although the evening happy hour hot food can be repetitive if you stay for long.
 The afternoon tea is particularly good at 3 pm with snacks and drinks, and breakfast is served in the restaurant with a great spread and a make-to-order egg station.
 No kids are allowed in the lounge in the evening, which is pretty standard for Asia and the Middle East.
 The indoor pool is also adults-only, so this hotel may not be the best pick for families in Muscat, Oman.

 The hotel also features a range of leisure facilities such as the state-of-the-art Sheraton Fitness & Spa with Technogym equipment, with a separate gym for ladies.
-Facilities include an outdoor and indoor pool with an option for resistance swimming, two jacuzzis, and exclusive access for ladies every morning from Monday to Thursday from 9 am to 12 pm.
+Facilities include an outdoor and indoor pool with an option for resistance swimming, two jacuzzis, and exclusive access for ladies every morning from Monday to Thursday from 9:00 am – 12:00 pm.
 The outdoor pool has a canvas that overhangs the pool providing shade all day long.
 The expansive spa features four treatment rooms, with one room exclusively for men and one for women.
 Fitness aficionados can look forward to a Kinesis Studio for Zumba and other movement classes.

 6. Crown Plaza Muscat